tavikano/acmeshield/README.md

 * Make sure to have Git installed on your enviroment.
 * Run the following commad to install the program:
 ```
-go install github.com/tavikano/acmeproxy@latest
+go install github.com/tavikano/acmeshield@latest
 ```
-* This downloads acmeproxy and all of its dependencies, builds the program, and installs the binary in your $GOPATH/bin directory.
+* This downloads acmeshield and all of its dependencies, builds the program, and installs the binary in your $GOPATH/bin directory.
 * Run the application on your terminal by running: proxy

 ### Executing program